alabamustapha/Exploration-of-FordGoBike-Rides-Data/README.md

 To see gender distribution, I represented the missing gender record as Not APplicable(NA), then created a bar chart to see how much each gender took rides for the whole month.

-A further exploration was then done producing a breakdown how each gender took rides for each day of the week, this is to know maybe a particular gender rides more relatively on sepecific day of the week.
+Further exploration was then done producing a breakdown how each gender took rides for each day of the week, this is to know maybe a particular gender rides more relatively on sepecific day of the week.

 To dig futher, I explored the relationship between ride duration in minutes using violin plot, box plot and an adapted bar chart and finally presented how the user_type affects the average ride duration for each day of the week